zuned/shell_scripting/README.md

 	read -n1 -p "Press any key to exit" echo
 	exit 0

-**In Above example code will exit with character will be shown on screen.
+###  In Above example code will exit with character will be shown on screen.
 If we want it to happen silently. -s to achieve this.
+	#!/bin/bash
+	read -p "May I ask your name: " name echo "Hello $name"
+	read -sn1 -p "Press any key to exit" echo
+	exit 0